-They are divided into three main forms: biocides, active pharmaceutical ingredients and speciality chemicals.
+They are divided into three main forms: biocides, active pharmaceutical ingredients and specialty chemicals.
 These chemicals are never sold in their natural state.
-They are preceded by the addition of substances such as non-creative pigments, excipients and solvents.
+They are preceded by the addition of substances such as non-creative pigments, excipients, and solvents.

-Active pharmaceutical ingredients - they are then made into different doses of drugs.
+Active pharmaceutical ingredients - are then made into different doses of drugs.

 Fungicides are chemicals that are used to kill weeds and pests.
 They include pesticides and herbicides.

-Speciality chemicals are used in various processes, such as the manufacture of ceramics, plastics, glass additives and disinfectants or antioxidants.
+Specialty chemicals are used in various processes, such as the manufacture of ceramics, plastics, glass additives, and disinfectants or antioxidants.

 Challenges in production

 Unlike bulk chemicals, fine chemicals are difficult to manufacture because they require specialist knowledge.
 Their chemical properties also change frequently, so there are always new developments leading to changes in raw materials and even in the methods required for the manufacturing process.

 Due to chemical changes, there are many varieties on the market.
 This aspect also means that the manufacturing companies producing them must always remain flexible.
 Changes in chemistry are accelerated by the release of new drugs into markets where formulations have been changed.

 The production of fine chemicals leads to the release of large amounts of waste.
 This means that manufacturing companies not only incur manufacturing costs but also waste disposal costs.
 This adds to the cost of production.